nilearn/nilearn/doc/decoding/estimator_choice.rst

 .. topic:: **Decoding on simulated data**

-   Simple simulations may be useful to understood the behavior of a given decoder on data.
+   Simple simulations may be useful to understand the behavior of a given decoder on data.
 In particular, simulations enable us to set the true weight maps and compare them to the ones retrieved by decoders.
 A full example running simulations and discussing them can be found in :ref:`sphx_glr_auto_examples_02_decoding_plot_simulated_data.py` Simulated data cannot easily mimic all properties of brain data.
-An important aspect, however, is its spatial structure, that we create in the similations.
+An important aspect, however, is its spatial structure, that we create in the simulations.